How to Write a Personal Trainer CV: Free Guide with Examples and Template

 Before applying for jobs, it’s helpful to create a master CV that includes an overview of your professional background.
 Use this document to create a tailored, job-specific CV, then regularly update your CV as your career evolves.

 Starting to write can feel overwhelming, especially if it's a CV for a first job.
 However, it becomes much more manageable with a clear structure.
-We recommend the following steps to ensure you include all the necessary elements to stand out:
+We recommend including these elements to stand out:

-Contact information: Include your full name, phone number, email address, and relevant social media profiles, such as LinkedIn, for a professional personal trainer CV format.
+Contact information: Include your full name, phone number, email address, and relevant social media profiles, such as LinkedIn.

 Personal profile: Write a compelling personal trainer CV profile summarising your expertise, accomplishments, and interpersonal skills.